timbz/KaleidoscopeGenerator/README.md

 * Improve performance by resizing loaded images if they are too big
 * Add fading per level support to the generation algorithms
 * Move Viewpord2D and Viewport3DExt code into a ViewModel (confom to MVVM pattern)
-* Add a GUI Client based on Gtk that runs on Unix systems (including OSX) through the mono rutime
 * Add animated texture support
 * Add more tests